 Resolution: It turns out that it was the girl's best friend who responded to the ad and bought the unworn baby shoes, this time for her own expected offspring.
-Learning about her friend's dying wish, she gives it to the grieving husband and the unworn pair of baby shoes finally reaches the child for whom it was originally intended.
-Here are other examples of six-word stories downloaded from the internet which students could be asked to work on to develop their creativity as they expand these into full-blown tales
+Learning about her friend's dying wish, she gives it to the grieving husband and the unworn pair of baby shoes finally reaches the

-What follows are the output of some participants in a training seminar who were asked to expand this six-word story into different narrative text types | Facebook entry, News report, Letter, and Lyric poem.
+What follows are the output of some participants in a training seminar who were asked to expand this six-word story into different narrative text types| Facebook entry, News report, Letter, and Lyric poem.
 As such they would have to supply the missing elements of a narrative: Setting, Characters, Plot, and Resolution.